There’s an old Greek proverb: After the war is over, make alliances.

 Other moderates soon took to public airwaves to spread their gospel.
 The far left “almost cost [Biden] this election,” charged erstwhile Republican John Kasich, who spoke in support of Biden at the Democratic National Convention.
 By focusing on “guns,” “abortion,” and “gay marriage,” argued former Missouri Senator Claire McCaskill, the Democrats “left a lot of people behind.”

 Their arguments are disingenuous and downright false.
 No candidates ran exclusively on a message of “defund the police;” some progressives merged this plea with calls for intersectional economic reform, but no candidate made defunding the police their central message.
-Republican operatives will pain the Democrats as radical, no matter how moderate their beliefs.
+Republican operatives will paint the Democrats as radical, no matter how moderate their beliefs.
 Liberals don’t need to cave to the center; they need to provide more resonant arguments defending their position.

 The myth of the universally-appealing moderate Democrat is simply not true.
 As a memo released by progressive leadership groups demonstrates, liberals decisively outperformed moderates in 2020.
 The nine Democratic Congressional candidates who increased their vote share hold more progressive views; the nine who lost the most votes from 2018 to 2020 are more conservative.
 All the swing district Democrats who co-sponsored Medicare for All won re-election.
 Only one swing district Democrat who co-sponsored the Green New Deal lost in 2020.
 Meanwhile, four of the Democrats who lost re-election rank in the top ten most conservative members of the Democratic caucus.